Riada125/Project-3/README.md

 ## Styling

-While the objective was to create a custom user path as a stretch goal, provision was made for the other paths that the user might decide to take to get to the core data.
+For styling, we created a food-art theme throughout.

-Because of this, we created the classic home page, recipe, restaurant and profile pages.
+We created a classic home page, recipe, restaurant and profile pages - all of which incorporated similar watercolor images.
 The home page highlighted the two fundamental user decision: eat in or eat out.

 The home page: